ivanlopez/Livefyre-Apps-Wordpress-Plugin/livefyre-comments/readme.txt

 support@livefyre.com with any questions you have.

 == Changelog ==
+= 4.0.7 =
-= 4.0.6 =
+* Fix for legacy values of import status affecting the settings page = 4.0.6 =
 * Changed comments div name to livefyre-comments to avoid theme code conflicts.
+* Check for comment before running update_comment_status in postback.
-* Hid comment import for installs with no previous comments.
+* Skip comment import for sites with no comments.
+* More specific instructions for how to fix CloudFlare in conflicting plugins.
 = 4.0.5 =
 * Removed potential naming conflicts in the livefyre-api folder.
 * Fixed bug with LF JS not being put out to the page.